A massive list of all the best and most essential accessories for the very customizable Fujifilm X-Pro3.

 Gariz X-Pro 3 Leather Half Case

 Gariz has a pretty genuine leather half-case for the X-Pro 3.
-I personally use the Kaza-Deluxe cases on my X-Pro 2 camera but I have used the Gariz cases on my X100 bodies before and they are really nice.
+I use the Kaza-Deluxe cases on my X-Pro 2 camera, but I have also used the Gariz cases on my X100 bodies before, and they are nice.
 The advantage you get with this case is the aluminum bottom.
-It extends the grip a little and gives the camera a more ridged base for nice support when on a tripod. |
+It extends the grip and gives the camera a more rigid base for nice support when on a tripod. |

 Kaza-Deluxe Leather Case X-Pro3

 The cases I’ve been using lately are from Kaza Deluxe.
-They have the best for the price and have more of a handmade feel to them and they use much better materials.
-You can get these bundled with a strap as well.
-I highly recommend these. |
+They have the best for the price, have a more handmade feel, and use much better materials.
+You can also get these bundled with a strap.
+I highly recommend them. |

 Fujifilm X-Pro 3 Cleaning Essentials

-But if you really want to nerd out on cleaning gear, check out this guide to camera cleaning accessories.
+But if you want to nerd out on cleaning gear, check out this guide to camera cleaning accessories.

 Rocket Air Blaster

-There are a lot of different styles of air blasters but I’ve been using Rocket Air.
+There are many different styles of air blasters, but I’ve been using Rocket Air.
 I like the fins on the back that allow you to stand the blaster upright.
-I think for APS-C mirrorless cameras the Medium size is the best.
-But the small ones are too if you like to carry one in your bag. |
+I think the medium size is the best for APS-C mirrorless cameras, but the small ones are also good if you like to carry one in your bag. |

 Micro-Fiber Cleaning Cloths 6-Pack

-Microfiber cleaning cloths really are the best way to clean off your camera and lenses.
-I find my T-shirt works fine for wipe off my lenses, UV filters or LCD screen when out and about, but every so I like to give my gear a good cleaning and the only way to do that effectively is with micro-fiber.
+Microfiber cleaning cloths are the best way to clean your camera and lenses.
+I find my T-shirt works fine for wiping off my lenses, UV filters, or LCD screen when out and about, but every so often, I like to give my gear a good cleaning, and the only way to do that effectively is with microfiber.
 Here is a cool six-pack. |

 Sensor Brush

-A lot of people will scare you with the dangers of cleaning your sensor and recommend terrible products.
-Really you don’t need much to clean your sensor, and as long as you haven’t touched it or gotten oil on it, a sensor brush is all you ever need to get annoying dust or debris off.
+Many people will scare you with the dangers of cleaning your sensor and recommend terrible products.
+You don’t need much to clean your sensor, and as long as you haven’t touched it or gotten oil on it, a sensor brush is all you ever need to get annoying dust or debris off.
 Keep these sensor brushes in their bag and blast them a few times with the rocket air above before applying them to your sensor.
 They work so well.
-Don’t mess with the wet method or those sticky gels sticks. |
+Don’t mess with the wet method or those sticky gel sticks. |

 Best Accessories Fujifilm X-Pro 3 Conclusions

-I’ll continue to add to this list as more accessories hit the market.Â
+I’ll continue to add to this list as more accessories hit the market.

 Be sure to also check out my massive list of all the available X-Mount lenses.